 |Queenstown to Milford Sound

 |Queenstown to Te Anau

 |Dunedin to Te Anau

-For more detailed maps, directions and travelling times, visit the AA Travel website
+For more information on driving in New Zealand including detailed maps, directions and travelling times, visit the AA Travel website.

 The attractive town of Te Anau is nestled on the southern shores of Lake Te Anau, New Zealand’s second largest lake, with a spectacular backdrop of Mt Luxmore and the Murchison mountains.
 Lake Te Anau covers over 300 square kilometres and has 500 kilometres of uninhabited shoreline.